ppqSense/QubeDocs/docs/QubeCL_Manual_v5.md

 - If the QubeCL kit includes a QubePS power supply, simply connect the QubeCL to the QubePS with the dedicated cable available in the kit.
 Otherwise, if the QubePS is not included:
-- Set the voltage values of the **ﬂoating** power supplies you’re using following the indication from the dedicated section of this manual **(chapter 4.3);**
+- Set the voltage values of the **ﬂoating** power supplies you’re using following the indication from the [dedicated section](#power_supply_section) of this manual.
 - Connect the QubeCL to the power supply by the mean of the provided cable
 ∗ Connect TEC+ and TEC- to the +/- poles of the power supply selected channel for electrical supply of the TC module, respectively.
 ∗ Connect LAS+ and LAS- to the +/- poles of the power supply selected channel for electrical supply of the CM module(s), respectively.

-> CAUTION
+!!!
+Warning "RESPECT THE POLARITY"

     If not using a QubePS be sure to **RESPECT THE POLARITY** of the power supply cable. **REVERSE** voltages will damage the instrument.
     In case you’re not using a dual-channel power supply, but two diﬀerent power supplies, please switch on the TC supply before the CM supply otherwise the QubeCL won’t boot correctly.

 - Connect the provided power supply cable to the C1 connection of the main unit module of the QubeCL system;

----

 - Connect the provided USB cable to the C2 connection of the main unit module of the QubeCL system;

 - Connect the provided TC cable, properly wired to the laser, to the C3 connector of the TC module of the QubeCL system.

 **N.B.** This operation is not necessary if the QubeCL includes a laser housing module;

 - Connect the user provided laser device current cable to the SMA C4 connector of the LH module of the QubeCL system.